1977 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The 1977 no mint mark nickel, struck at the Philadelphia Mint, represents the highest production volume of that year with 585,376,000 pieces entering circulation.

 This abundance makes circulated examples readily available, typically trading at face value to $0.30.
-However, the widespread weak strikes characteristic of 1977 production create scarcity in higher grades.
-The grade ceiling proves challenging, MS-66 and higher grades remain genuinely difficult to locate in the marketplace.
+However, the widespread weak strikes characteristic of 1977 Philadelphia production create real scarcity in higher grades—as PCGS’s Jaime Hernandez has observed, even MS-65 examples are scarce, and MS-66 and higher are genuinely difficult to locate in the marketplace.

-Besides, the Full Steps designation dramatically affects value.
-Standard MS-64 to MS-66 specimens with complete, unbroken stair details command $30 to $800, yet remain underappreciated relative to their scarcity.
-The pinnacle achievement is MS-67 grade, with the record holder selling for $4,495.
+The Full Steps (FS) designation dramatically affects value.
+Standard MS-64 to MS-66 specimens with complete, unbroken stair details command $30 to $800, yet remain underappreciated relative to their true scarcity.
+The pinnacle achievement is MS-67 FS grade, with the auction record holder—a PCGS-certified example—selling for $4,495 on eBay on February 20, 2019.

 These premium valuations reflect the exceptional difficulty of finding 1977 Philadelphia nickels that escaped both weak striking and circulation wear to achieve gem uncirculated status.